 - Chronic risk trajectory (A1c, blood pressure, triglycerides)

-Weight loss is the headline, but from a plan-cost standpoint, the real win is sustained movement in metabolic risk-without creating new acute utilization along the way.
+Weight loss is the headline, but the real win is sustained movement in metabolic risk—without creating new acute utilization along the way.

-- Diabetes medications (especially insulin and sulfonylureas): fasting without dose adjustments can increase hypoglycemia risk, which frequently turns into urgent care/ER utilization plus follow-up visits and labs.
+- Diabetes medications (especially insulin and sulfonylureas): fasting without dose adjustments can increase hypoglycemia risk, which frequently turns into urgent care or ER visits, plus follow-up labs.

-In employer health, pounds lost are less important than what changes underneath them.
-A benefits-grade strategy focuses on whether employees are improving the markers that predict expensive conditions and high-cost claims.
+For employer health plans, pounds lost are less important than what changes underneath.
+A good benefits strategy focuses on whether employees are improving the markers that predict expensive conditions and high-cost claims.

 Better measures of success include: